 Jennifer graduated from Binghamton University with a BA in Psychology and earned her Masters of Social Work at Columbia University, with a concentration in Family and Children Services.
 She has extensive experience working with children and families helping them to overcome trauma and developing tools for their future.

-I make home visits in Bergen County, NJ and have an office in River Edge, NJ.
+I make home visits in Hudson, Bergen, and Passaic County, NJ and have an office in River Edge, NJ.
+I’ll also go to lower Westchester county, Staten Island, and parts of Manhattan.

 Tova graduated from Pace University with a BA in English.
 While breastfeeding her youngest child, she read The Womanly Art of Breastfeeding and discovered how much she didn’t know while nursing her older kids.
 Tova has been dedicated to helping mothers and babies breastfeed ever since.
 She volunteered with an international breastfeeding peer support organization and became an International Board Certified Lactation Consultant to help even more families enjoy a healthy, happy beginning.